 Aamir adds: “If you have a very clear understanding of your brand and that company doesn’t have that relationship with it or doesn’t know how to connect with that kind of identity, then it’s very hard for them to try to push it into the market.”

-Now, with their Instagram page solely managed by Andrei, they’ve come a long way to understand how to engage viewers within such a densely populated sphere.
+Now, with their Instagram page solely managed by Andrei, they’ve come a long way to understand how to engage followers and loyal customers within such a densely populated sphere.

 “It’s not about pretty pictures.
 It’s about the story that’s being told through pictures.”